 Here are some of the quirky and very unique things to do in Vegas:

-- Helicopter tours over the Las Vegas strip at night are one of the most popular things to do in Vegas!
-One for your Vegas bucket list!
+- Helicopter tours over the Strip, the Grand Canyon, or the Hoover Dam are among the most popular special things to do in Vegas!
+This is something for your Las Vegas bucket list!

 - If you love roller coasters and other thrill rides, be sure to check out the Big Apple Coaster at the NYNY casino or some of the thrill rides at the Stratosphere.
 You can also simply visit the Stratosphere Tower Observation Deck without going on any of the rides, or you can opt for 3 thrill rides or the exhilarating SkyJump.

 - Exotics Racing.
 Here, you can drive all kinds of exotic cars (Ferrari, Lamborghini, Porsche) on a super safe race track.
 You can choose from 20 different luxury cars with this highly-rated 2-hour exotic car racing experience.
 If you are on a lower budget or are traveling with children or teens, you can also opt for go-kart racing.